ThreatLockerIvan/ZTW24/Metasploit-CTF/README.md

-💡 We find that Perl has Sudo privileges without having to authenticate as a Sudo user “/user/bin/perl”
+**💡 We find that Perl has Sudo privileges without having to authenticate as a Sudo user “/user/bin/perl”**

-[perl

             |